48-Hour Itinerary - Enjoy a Full Weekend in Schenectady, NY

-A few must-stop shops to pop into: Crossroads Gallery for candles, crystals, stones, and items relating to health and wellness; Lennon's Irish Shop for gifts, clothing, and Irish teas and food; and Patricia's Room Antiques for vintage home furnishings, decor, and art pieces.
+A few must-stop shops to pop into: Crossroads Gallery for candles, crystals, stones, and items relating to health and wellness; Lennon's Irish Shop for gifts, clothing, and Irish teas and food; and The DillyBean for natural foods and a variety of products.
 Plus, a bonus - if you're a bookworm, Open Door Bookstore is located right on Jay Street, and they specialize in local and regional books as well as gifts, home goods, and more.

 Make use of this 48-hour itinerary for your next weekend to Schenectady!